scollier/summit2014DockerLab/03-Containers-Can-Talk.md

     docker run -d -v /mariadb/db:/var/lib/mysql -p 3306:3306 --name mariadb summit/mariadb

 Did the container start as expected?
 You should see some AVC's.
+Look at the logs on the container.

+    docker logs mariadb

 You will need to allow the proper SELinux permissions on the local */mariadb/db* directory so *MariaDB* can access the directory.

     ls -lZd /mariadb/db

-    chcon -Rvt svirt_sandbox_file_t /mariadb/db
+    chcon -Rvt svirt_sandbox_file_t /mariadb/db/

 Now launch the container again.
 First the container will have to be removed because of a naming conflict.